 Digestive bitters.
 Tastebuds are bundles of nerve endings located all over the tongue.
 Bitter taste buds are found at the back of the tongue, sour to either side, sweet at the tip and umami in between.

-List of some bitter foods and herbs
+List of bitter foods

 - Globe artichoke